geksiong/gs-garden/projects/esp8266-webradio.md

 I suppose using the I2S DAC also reduces some processing load, compared to using the "NoDAC" approach.

+## OLED Display

+I'm using a 128x32 ssd1306 OLED display.
+The library to use is https://github.com/ThingPulse/esp8266-oled-ssd1306

+The main thing to note is that by default SDA is GPIO 4 and SCL/SCK is GPIO 5.

+The library comes with many example.
+Remember to call `display.display()` to actually display the contents.

 ## Other Resources

 - https://github.com/smurf0969/ESP32_ESP8266_WiFi_Speaker_OLED